About a year ago, we made the switch from Scrum to Kanban. One of the reasons we made the switch was finally being able to abandon Story Points.

 Story Points are a key element of planning in Scrum.
-For every story (or feature) the development team is asked to rate how difficult the story will be.
+For every story (or feature), the development team is asked to rate how difficult the story will be.
 The rating is relative to previous projects and is given on a scale, usually "0, ½, 1, 2, 3, 5, 8, 13, 20, 40, 100, ?."
-The team arrives at their estimate by playing planning poker, which often involves a few rounds of negotion.
+The team arrives at their estimate by playing planning poker, which often involves a few rounds of negotiation.

 Because Scrum is based on iterations or sprints, you need to predict how many stories your team will be able to accomplish during the sprint, which, for our team, was a two week period.
-So, you look at how many Story Points you completed in previous sprints and commit to completing stories that add up to the same number of story points for the new sprint.
+So, you look at how many Story Points you completed in previous sprints and commit to completing stories that add up to the same number of Story Points for the new sprint.

 Besides using Story Points to predict how much work you can complete in the next sprint, they are also used to measure how productive the team is.
 In Scrum, this is called Velocity.
-Velocity is measured by tracking how many story points the team can complete each sprint, with the hope that over time the team's velocity will go up.
+Velocity is measured by tracking how many Story Points the team can complete each sprint, with the hope that over time the team's velocity will go up.